 Following the introduction of the mandatory requirement for private and public sector organisations to calculate and publish a gender pay gap report, there have been calls for pay transparency to be extended to other areas affected by inequality and a lack of diversity.

-The government has carried out a consultation on ethnicity pay reporting.
+- The government has carried out a consultation on ethnicity pay reporting.
 The consultation ended on 11 January 2019.
-No legislation has yet been enacted, but the matter is due to be debated in parliament in September 2021.

-The CIPD have called for mandatory ethnicity pay gap reporting by large employers by April 2023.
-They are also urging employers not to wait until this becomes law, and start collecting data now.
-To support employers, they have produced a reporting guide for ethnicity pay reporting, recommending what data should be gathered and in what way.
+- To support employers, the CIPD have produced a reporting guide for ethnicity pay reporting, recommending what data should be gathered and in what way.
 Information is also provided on creating a narrative and long-term action plans.

 - On 17 April 2023, the government produced guidance on completing voluntary ethnicity pay gap reports.

 - More information on gender pay gap reporting can be found on our employment law page.